alexeykomov/game-of-life/README.md

-Whisp login page
+Game of life 404 page.
 =============

-Login page for Whisp messenger.
+This is 404 page for Whisp with Conway's game of life running.